Leslie Van Houten: Dramatic portrayals

 Van Houten was portrayed by actress Cathey Paine in the 1976 made-for-TV film Helter Skelter.
-San Francisco-based actress Connie Champagne portrayed Van Houten in Dude Theater's long-running 1989 stage play The Charlie Manson Story, first at Climate Theater and then Theatre Artaud, a black comedy directed by Christopher Brophy.
+San Francisco-based actress Connie Champagne portrayed Van Houten in Dude Theater's 1989 stage play The Charlie Manson Story, first at Climate Theater and then Theatre Artaud, a black comedy directed by Christopher Brophy.
 The production was the first to de-glamorourize the Manson-myth and to question Manson's belief in the so-called "Helter Skelter".
 The 2009 film Leslie, My Name Is Evil (released in some countries under the titles Manson Girl and Manson, My Name Is Evil) is partially based on Van Houten's early life and stars actress Kristen Hager as Van Houten.
 In Helter Skelter (2004 remake of the 1976 film) Van Houten was portrayed by actress Catherine Wadkins.
 A year earlier, in 2003, Amy Yates portrayed Leslie Van Houten in the film The Manson Family.
 In the 2015 NBC fictional series Aquarius, which centers on the Los Angeles Police Department and the Manson murders, Emma Dumont portrays a character named "Emma", who is loosely based on Van Houten.
 Tania Raymonde portrayed Van Houten in Susanna Lo's 2016 film Manson Girls.
 Later in 2016, Greer Grammer portrayed Van Houten in Leslie Libman's film Manson's Lost Girls, which starred MacKenzie Mauzy as Kasabian.
 In 2018 she was portrayed by Gabrielle Klobucar in the made-for-TV documentary Inside the Manson Cult: The Lost Tapes.
 Also in 2018, English actress Hannah Murray played Van Houten in the feature movie Charlie Says.
 In 2019, Van Houten was played by Victoria Pedretti in Quentin Tarantino's film Once Upon a Time in Hollywood.